 These coding classes really vary in their approach but in general, many of the best ones allow you to test out lines of code in specially formatted ‘work spaces,’ which are built into the learning platforms.
 You’ll also find that the best coding websites feature lively student forums, where you can discuss coding challenges and get help on tricky problems.

 One reason you might want to learn to code is for job opportunities, as there’s a huge demand at the moment for people with coding skills.
-If this is the case, then you may want to opt for a platform like Udacity or Codecademy.
+If this is the case, then you may want to opt for a platform like Udacity (opens in new tab) or Codecademy (opens in new tab).
 The courses on these websites culminate with a student project, which you can add to a portfolio or resume to demonstrate your newfound skills.

 As a quick explainer, a lot of the best online learning platforms (opens in new tab) offer coding courses, but we haven’t featured all of them on this list.
 Some of them, like Udemy, offer genuinely great courses – but other platforms haven’t managed to incorporate enough tools and teacher feedback to really qualify as one of the best coding courses online.